Apple Filing Protocol: History

 AFP 3.1 was introduced in Mac OS X Server version 10.2.
 Notable changes included support for Kerberos authentication, automatic client reconnect, NFS resharing, and secure AFP connections via Secure Shell (SSH).
 The maximum share point and file size increased to 8 terabytes with Mac OS X Server 10.2, and then to 16 terabytes with Mac OS X Server 10.3.

 AFP 3.2 adds support for Access Control Lists and extended attributes in Mac OS X Server 10.4.
 Maximum share point size is at least 16 terabytes, although Apple has not published a limits document for Mac OS X Server 10.4.
 Apple implemented AFP 3.2 support in their AirPort Time Capsule wireless router device.

 AFP 3.2+ was introduced in Mac OS X Leopard and adds case sensitivity support and improves support for Time Machine (synchronization, lock stealing, and sleep notifications).

 AFP 3.3 mandates support for Replay Cache functionality (required for Time Machine).

 AFP 3.4, introduced in OS X Mountain Lion, includes a minor change in the mapping of POSIX errors to AFP errors.

 See Apple's Developer documentation on AFP Version Differences.

+macOS Tahoe will be the last version of macOS to support AFP, with support being dropped in macOS 27.
+Time Machine backups using AirPort Time Capsule routers will no longer function.

-The macOS client
+macOS client

 In Mac OS X Tiger, users can connect to AFP servers by browsing for them in the Network globe or entering an AFP Uniform Resource Locator (URL) into the Connect to Server dialog.
 In Mac OS X Leopard and later releases, AFP shares are displayed in the Finder sidebar.
 AFP URLs take the form: afp://server/share, where server is the server's IP address, Domain Name System (DNS) name, or Bonjour name, and share is the name of the share point.
 In Snow Leopard and later, a URL of the form afp://server/share/path can be used to mount a subdirectory underneath a share point.

 macOS also offers Personal File Sharing, a "light" implementation of the current version of AFP.
 In Mac OS X 10.4, users can share the contents of their Public folders by checking Personal File Sharing in the Sharing section of System Preferences.

 AFP URLs for AppleTalk servers took the form: afp://at/AppleTalk name:AppleTalk zone.
 For networks without AppleTalk zones, an asterisk (*) would be substituted for the zone name.